daylightZhang/HotelReservationApplication/README.md

 ## logging

 ### version 3.0
-- implement all the function mentioned in the project requirements.
+- Implement all the function mentioned in the project requirements.
-- test most of the function.
+- Test most of the function.

 ### version 3.1
 **Solved:**